Virtualization

 PXE booting with QEMU and UEFI

 This is a followup to the qemu with PXE boot post I wrote a few years back.
 In this post I will cover the creation of a live filesystem using livemedia-creator, and PXE booting it with qemu and UEFI.
 I am assuming that you have some familiarity with using Anaconda to install Fedora, CentOS, and Red Hat Enterprise Linux.
 As well as with my previous posts about livemedia-creator .
-Building the image with livemedia-creator The creation process is similar to creating live isos but instead of an iso we will create the live root filesystem.

 Setting up PXE boot with qemu

 I was expecting to spend the whole afternoon getting a tftp server setup so I could PXE boot some qemu virtual machines for testing.
 I wanted to make sure it didn’t interfere with anything else on the LAN so it would have to be limited to the user mode network I use with my vms.
 Typically when I try to do something like this I end up trying a bunch of different things that don’t quite work right.
+Today was the exception.
+I started out by reading the qemu manpage, which is very verbose but full of great information.

 KVM on Fedora11